 So here’s the quick and dirty guide to Uber salaries and pay, including how much cash you can expect to make as an Uber driver.
 The short answer – as with everything important – is: it depends.

 I read more than two dozen firsthand accounts of driving for Uber (and their competitors) in writing this piece and talked to eight drivers who drove in Calgary and Toronto.
 Their accounts varied substantially from one another, but here’s a peek at what several of them revealed to me:

 “Driving in Toronto, I can usually make $80-$100 driving from 3PM to 6PM during rush hour, then if I go out from 11PM to 2AM I can usually rake in another $80-$100.
 That’s before Uber takes their 20% cut for setting it all up for me.
 When it rains and surge pricing goes up, that’s when I can really make bank.”

 “In Calgary, it can be slow during the day, I might average $15-20 an hour, but during Thursday-Saturday nights I can easily clear $40 per hour if I pay attention to surges.
-Stampede [The Calgary Stampede is a major international event] was crazy, I made thousands of dollars those two weeks.”
+Stampede [author’s note: the Calgary Stampede is a major international event] was crazy, I made thousands of dollars those two weeks.”

 While it can be hard to track down exact numbers on Uber, internet articles offer a wide range of wage points (especially in Canada as they break into new markets) I found this article by the CBC that reported:

 “We have had great success with bringing on drivers in Ottawa because they have found Uber to be a good earning opportunity,” wrote Uber Canada spokeswoman Susie Heath in an email to CBC.
 ‘On average Uber partners make $25 an hour in Ottawa and we continuously provide information to partners that empowers them to increase their earnings by working in busy areas and times.’”